 This is the best homemade sloppy joe sauce you'll find!
 Don't get your sloppy joe sauce from in a can (like Manwich), use this easy and simple from scratch recipe!
 Perfect amount of spice, sweet, and delicious sloppy joe flavor!

 Sloppy Joes are a constant favorite in many homes across the nation, mine included.
 Most families reach for a can sloppy joe sauce to create their favorite sandwiches.
 But gosh darn...give this recipe a try!!
-You'll find that making the sauce from scratch is really easy and allows you to customize it to your family's favorites.
+You'll find that making the sauce from scratch is really easy and allows you to customize it to your family's preferences.

 This sloppy joe recipe hails from the original from the 1950's.
 Simple ingredients like ketchup and Worcestershire sauce mixed with ground beef shouldn't be changed.
 Many older recipes call for dried mustard to be added...feel free to add some and see if you approve of the change!